Here are some notable Connecticut residents, past and present, who have received the Motion …

 Although mostly filmed next door in Rhode Island, parts of Steven Spielberg’s historical drama Amistad were shot in Mystic (though not in New Haven, where the captives from the actual events had been put on trial).
 The film received three Oscar nominations, including one for Anthony Hopkins for Best Supporting Actor.

-During the production of Ang Lee’s drama The Ice Storm, set and filmed in New Canaan, many residents became irate over the ’70s-set story of suburban ennui, drug use and “key parties.”
+During the production of Ang Lee’s drama The Ice Storm, set and filmed in New Canaan (including the town library), many residents became irate over the ’70s-set story of suburban ennui, drug use and “key parties.”

 “King of All Media” Howard Stern’s early days in Hartford radio at WCCC are recreated in his biopic Private Parts.